cognizance-amrita/OS-DOMAIN-TASK-2023/TASK-2/Instructions.md

 [Bug Hunt](https://github.com/cognizance-amrita/OS-DOMAIN-TASK-2023/blob/main/TASK-2/bughunt.cpp)

 ## Submission: :mailbox_with_mail:
+1. On the top right corner of the repository's page, you'll find a "Fork" button.
+Click on it.
+2. A popup will appear, asking where you want to fork the repository.
+By default, your personal GitHub account should be selected.
+Click on your username to fork the repository to your account.
+3. GitHub will create a copy of the repository in your account.
+4. Once the forking process is complete, you will be redirected to your forked repository's page.
+The repository name will include your GitHub username to differentiate it from the original repository.
-1. Create a branch and name it "submission"
+5. Navigate to your copy of the repository, create a branch and name it "submission"
-2. Navigate to the submission directory
+6. Navigate to the submission directory
-3. In the directory create a new directory called "task-2"
+7. In the directory create a new directory called "task-2"
-4. Inside "task-2", create a file named "bughuntsol.py"
+8. Inside "task-2", create a file named "bughuntsol.py"
-5. Fill in the file with your solution to the challenge code
+9. Fill in the file with your solution to the challenge code
-6. Commit changes
+10. Commit changes
-7. Create a new pull request from your "submission" branch to "main"
+11. Create a new pull request from your "submission" branch to "main" branch of the original repository
-8. Don't merge the pull request yet!
+12. Don't merge the pull request yet!

 Feel free to reach out if you have any questions.
 Good luck, and happy bug hunting!